jrief/django-formset/README.md

 [![Software license](https://img.shields.io/pypi/l/django-formset.svg)](https://github.com/jrief/django-formset/blob/master/LICENSE)

 **Before upgrading to version 2.0, please read the [Changelog](CHANGELOG.md).**

+Starting with version 2, developers can use `ModelForm`s and `FormCollection`s in the django-admin.
+In version 2 it also is possible to store the content of multiple form fields or even an entire form collection inside a `JSONField`.
+Make sure to read the [Changelog](https://github.com/jrief/django-formset/blob/releases/2.0/CHANGELOG.md) for version 2 before proceeding.

 Let's explain it using a short example.
 Say, we have a Django form with three fields: